Nordictrack/BeerBot/README.md

 ## Acknowledgments

 - Thanks to the developers of the libraries used in this project.
-- Inspired by the need to monitor temperatures in a home brewing setup.
+- Inspired by the need to monitor temperatures in a friends home brewing setup.